drseguin/form_filler/README.md

 ### User Input Keywords (`{{INPUT!...}}`)

-Keywords to create interactive input fields in Streamlit applications.
+These keywords create interactive input fields in the Streamlit application, allowing users to provide custom data for the document.

-If User Input keywords `{{INPUT!...}}` are detected in the uploaded document, the user will be prompted for input value(s) in Step 3.
+If User Input keywords are detected in the uploaded document, the user will be prompted for input value(s) in Step 3.

 | Keyword Pattern | Description | Example |
 | :-------------- | :---------- | :------ |